Far Cry 3: Plot

 Jason Brody (Gianpaolo Venuta) is on vacation with a group of friends in Bangkok, Thailand.
-On a skydiving trip, they unknowingly land on the fictional pirate-occupied Rook Islands where they are captured by pirate lord Vaas Montenegro (Michael Mando), who intends to sell them into slavery.
-Jason escapes with help from his older brother Grant (Lane Edwards), who is killed by Vaas.
+On a skydiving trip, they unknowingly land on the pirate-occupied Rook Islands, where they are captured by pirate lord Vaas Montenegro (Michael Mando), who intends to sell them into slavery.
+Jason escapes with help from his older brother Grant (Lane Edwards), whom Vaas kills.
 Jason is rescued by Dennis (Charles Malik Whitfield), an adopted member of the islands' native Rakyat tribe.
 Dennis recognizes Jason's potential as a warrior and gives him the Tatau, the tattoos of a Rakyat warrior.
 While helping the Rakyat, Jason finds one of his friends, Daisy (Natalie Brown), at the house of botanist Dr. Earnhardt (Martin Kevan).
 Impressed with Jason's prowess, the Rakyat allow him to be the second outsider to enter their sacred temple.
 After he returns the Silver Dragon Knife, a Rakyat relic, Jason is initiated into the tribe by the priestess Citra (Faye Kingslee).

-Aided by Earnhardt and CIA agent Willis Huntley (Alain Goulem), Jason helps the Rakyat retake their island from the pirates, while also finding and rescuing his girlfriend Liza (Mylène Dinh-Robic) and his friends Keith (James A. Woods) and Oliver (Kristian Hodko).
-After several encounters with Vaas, Jason learns Vaas is Citra's brother and betrayed the Rakyat to work for Hoyt Volker (Steve Cumyn), a South African slave trader and drug lord.
+Aided by Earnhardt and CIA agent Willis Huntley (Alain Goulem), Jason helps the Rakyat retake their island from the pirates while also finding and rescuing his girlfriend Liza (Mylène Dinh-Robic) and his friends Keith (James A. Woods) and Oliver (Kristian Hodko).
+After several encounters with Vaas, Jason learns Vaas is Citra's brother who betrayed the Rakyat after becoming addicted to drugs brought by his employer, Hoyt Volker (Steve Cumyn), a South African slave trader and drug lord.
 Jason soon matures into a fearsome and skilled warrior and, revered by the Rakyat, begins to enjoy all the killing while growing more distant from his friends.

 Citra has sex with Jason while he is under the effects of hallucinogens, after which she asks him to stay on the island.
-Deciding to remain, Jason bids goodbye to his friends and heads to Vaas's pirate base, discovering Vaas has set up a trap for him.
-Jason survives but then enters a delusional, dream-like state, where he must fight multiple duplicates of Vaas.
+Deciding to remain, Jason bids goodbye to his friends and heads to Vaas' pirate base, discovering Vaas has set up a trap for him.
+Jason survives but then enters a delusional, dream-like state where he must fight multiple duplicates of Vaas.
 He eventually reaches the real Vaas and stabs him with the Dragon Knife, before collapsing.
 Jason awakens with Citra in the Rakyat temple and promises to kill Hoyt for her.